haram/splendid_implanter/README.md

 BattlEye .dll injector, done completely from user-mode.

+## Usage

+Compile the solution on Release x64, then cd to the directory with an elevated commandline, and use like: splendid_implanter.exe dll_name window_class

+To find the window's class name, use winlister.

 ## Details

 This exploits a flaw in the user-mode component of BattlEye that should've never even existed to begin with.